maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 (The Juniper.junos and Ansible Junos mod. same playbook) (idempotent, task is run only when changes are needed)

++ Ansible provides idempotent operations., mean...
++ The result of performing the operation once is exactly the same as the result of performing it repeatedly without any intervening actions

-Python is an interpreted lang
++ Python is an interpreted lang
-Python uses space to create block
++ Python uses space to create block

 Python dictionary, not preserve order, separate w/ colon
 +